norochalise/norochalise/README.md

 - 🔭 I’m currently working on ...
 Machine Learning, Deep Learning and MLOPs
-- 🌱 I’m currently learning ...
-React Js
+- 🌱 I’m Currently Reading ...
+Crime and Punishment
 - 👯 I’m looking to collaborate on ...Machine Learning, Deep Learning and MLOPs
 - 🤔 I’m looking for help with ...
 React Js
 - 💬 Ask me about ...
 Anything